HigherOrderCO/Kind/DOCUMENTATION.md

   refl(__)
 ```

-Here, we're using `==` to make assert that `mul2(10)` is equal to `20` and
+Here, we're using `==` to make an assertion that `mul2(10)`
-so on.
-Since those are true by reduction, we can complete the proofs with
+is equal to `20` and so on.
+Since those are true by
+reduction, we can complete the proofs with `refl`.
+This
-`refl`.
-This essentially implements a type-level test suite.
-But with proofs,
+essentially implements a type-level test suite.
+But with
-we can go further: we can prove that a general property holds for every
+proofs, we can go further: we can prove that a general
-possible input, not just a few.
-To explain, let's first re-implement `mul2` for
+property holds for every possible input, not just a few.
+To
+explain, let's first re-implement `mul2` for `Nat`, which
-`Nat`, which allows us to write a `case` with a `motive`, an essential proof
+will posteriorly allows us to write a `case` with a
-technique:
+`motive`, an essential proof technique:

 ```haskell
 import Base#